Awesome Rhyming Riddles with Answers for Kids

 I fall from the sky, soft and white,

-You can make snowmen and have fun in the cold
+You can build a snowmen and have fun in the cold

 while I sparkle like tiny crystals of gold.